mfontani/tmux-kitty-colors-bug/README.md

+From what I can tell, the `tmux.conf` change fixes the issue on tmux-3.2-rc2, i.e.:

+    set-option -as terminal-features ',xterm-kitty:RGB'

+... is all it takes to fix it.

+---

 This repository contains a set of files that should help reproduce a problem I've encountered using kitty and tmux 3.2-rc2: truecolor support fails to work on 3.2-rc2 despite it working on 3.1b.